hypriot/blog/content/post/setup-simple-ci-pipeline-for-arm-images.md

 +++

-In last November I did an experiment: Can we build Docker images for ARM on ordinary cloud CI services that only provide Intel CPU's?
+Recently I did an experiment: Can we build Docker images for ARM on ordinary cloud CI services that only provide Intel CPU's?

 The idea was to get rid of self hosted CI build agents that you have to care for.
 If you want to provide an ARM Docker image for an open source project your task is to build it and not to setup and maintain a whole pipeline for it.